 “So where is the end piece to the valance?”
 During construction the workers had taken down the blinds for our sliding door and put everything in the garage.
 Weeks later it was time to reinstall them, and one part was missing.
-Unfortunately sometime during those weeks, my son Noah got the “neatness bug” and cleaned up in the garage… and threw out what he thought was junk.
+Unfortunately sometime during those weeks, my younger son got the “neatness bug” and cleaned up in the garage… and threw out what he thought was junk.
 For the next twelve years my eye would travel to that end of the blinds that wasn’t quite right… until we finally replaced the whole thing.

-I still am putting off sorting through the file cabinets and boxes in the garage that have papers and cards from our life over these past sixty plus years.
+I still am putting off sorting through the file cabinets and boxes in the garage that have papers and cards from our life over these past seventy plus years.
 Much of it has no meaning for anyone else, and I wonder just who I’m saving it for.
 So many of the brochures for national parks and historical locations can be found on the internet.
 But they don’t have the circles on them that show the sites we especially enjoyed.

 Even worse are those random keys, screws, and bolts in drawers throughout the house and garage.
 I’m sure that, just like the end piece of the valance, one of them will be vital to my life as soon as I toss it.
 Probably not.
 But I still keep them.

 I enjoy the challenge of “saving up” for something.
 When we were first married we saved all of our loose change in a huge jar for extra treats on our vacations.
 My summer jobs in high school and college earned money for my first stereo.
 I didn’t have enough saved up, though, for that 8-track player.
 Probably a good thing!

 I think the Lord likes to see me being frugal, looking forward to a purchase or saving for that “rainy day” that always threatens to cloud my future.
 He also knows items that produce fond memories are good things to reflect on and even keep.

 GET RID OF THIS!